Governor Asa Hutchinson

 Deputy Director for Career and Technical Education

 Sonja Wright-McMurray was born in Goldsboro, NC.
 She became an Arkansan after her father’s retirement from the United States Air Force in 1984.
 Mrs. Wright-McMurray joined the Department of Career Education as Associate Director for Arkansas Works in October 2009.
+She became the Associate Director for Career and Technical Education in July 2015.
 She earned a Bachelor of Arts in Psychology and a Master of Education in Higher Education Administration from the University of Arkansas at Fayetteville.
 Mrs. Wright-McMurray also earned a Master of Science in Rehabilitation Counseling from Drake University.